LambdaTest/Playwright-Hyperexecute-Typescript-sample/README.md

 Steps (or commands) that must run before the test execution are listed in the *pre* run step.
 In the example, the packages listed in *package-lock.json* are installed using the *npm install* command.

 The *--cache-dir* option is used for specifying the location of the directory used for caching the packages (i.e. *CacheDir*).
 It is important to note that downloaded cached packages are securely uploaded to a secure cloud before the execution environment is auto-purged after build completion.
-Please modify *requirements.txt* as per the project requirements.
+Please modify *package-lock.json* as per the project requirements.

 ```yaml
 pre: